Overview

 The fundamentals haven't changed.
 Interviewers still want to know if you can understand a problem, break it down, and prioritize correctly.

 AI does add a failure mode that doesn't exist in traditional interviews.
-Because the model responds instantly and produces complete-looking code, it can mask the fact that you don't have a plan.
+Because the model responds instantly and produces complete-looking code, it can hide the fact that you don't actually have a plan.
 Strong candidates spend the first few minutes understanding the problem and forming an approach before they ever open the AI chat.

-• Pasting the raw problem into AI without forming your own plan first, then building on whatever comes back
+- Pasting the raw problem into AI without forming your own plan first, then building on whatever comes back

-• Following the AI into architectural decisions that should be yours to make
+- Following the AI into architectural decisions that should be yours to make

 Think out loud during this phase.
 Tell the interviewer what you're doing.
 Something like "I'm going to take a couple minutes to read through this and make sure I understand the requirements before I start."
 It signals confidence and keeps them engaged, the same way you would in a traditional coding interview.